tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 My own text and Python code has
 License:<a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

-Java vs Python modules (section 4.1)
+Java vs Python modules (Section 4.1)
 -------------------

 The first problem I run into is understanding how the code of Jlox, the Java interpreter, is structured.
 (I am hampered in this by not knowing Java!)
 Every module starts with a `package` statement, for example here are parts of the first snippets the reader is to try to work with.